 2 Vertical Side Lines:

-The 2 vertical lines on the sides are the maximum you want to turn your 1st centreline towards when doing a move with Zyun Maa (turning the body).
+The 2 vertical side lines are the maximum you want to turn your 1st centreline towards on your opponent when doing a move with Zyun Maa (turning the body).

 3 Horizontal Lines:

 The 3 Horizontal Lines are where you strike with the 3 Horizontal Palms from the 3rd Section Siu Nim Tao: